jessepav/lacygoill-wiki-backup/tmux/tmux.md

     :display "a \\z b"
     a \z b~

+If the next character has a special meaning, the latter is removed:

+    :display "a\"b"
+    a"b~

 #### Outside strings?

 It  is removed,  and if  the next  character is  special, it  loses its  special